-Ancient Chinese legend has it that tea brewing began 5,000 years ago when an emperor noticed an enticing fragrance wafting from a container of boiled water into which leaves had fallen.
-Unable to resist sipping the brew, its delightful flavor instigated such a national passion that during the Teng Dynasty of 618-907 A.D., white tea was a household staple, purchased in bricks and ground in a mortar.
-Japanese monks visiting China carried tea leaves home, inspiring the concept of ceremonial tea and infusing itself into the Japanese culture.
-The 4 o'clock tea ritual became an institution in 17th century England.
+Ancient Chinese legend says that tea brewing began 5,000 years ago.
+An emperor noticed an enticing fragrance wafting from a container of boiled water into which leaves had fallen.1 The delightful flavor of this brew instigated such a national passion that during the Tang Dynasty of 618 to 907 A.D., white tea was a household staple, purchased in bricks.
+It was roasted and ground before being added to boiling water.2

-Today, tea is the essence of all things refined, embodying renewed energy, a meeting of minds and a sense of well-being in a civilized society.
-It not only symbolized status in ancient Chinese cultures, it was - and perhaps is - the tonic for every ill.
+Today, tea is a symbol of all things refined, embodying renewed energy, a meeting of minds and a sense of well-being in a civilized society.
+It not only symbolized morality and social status in ancient Chinese cultures,5 it was — and perhaps still is — the tonic for every ill.

 Health Benefits of Green Tea

-An excellent source of antioxidants and alkaloids, green tea is packed with vitamins A, D, E, C, B, B5, H, and K, manganese and other beneficial minerals such as zinc, chromium, and selenium.
-Fresh tea leaves are unusually plentiful in powerful free radical-zapping antioxidants called polyphenols (essentially a series of chemicals called catechins) may constitute up to 30 percent of the dry leaf weight, so each cup is actually a tincture of life-giving tea polyphenols.
+Green tea is an excellent source of antioxidants10 and alkaloids,11 and is packed with vitamin C, manganese and other beneficial minerals such as zinc, cadmium and copper.12 Fresh tea leaves are remarkably plentiful in powerful free radical-zapping antioxidants called polyphenols (essentially a series of chemicals called catechins) that may constitute up to 30% of the dry leaf weight, so each cup is actually a tincture of life-giving tea polyphenols.13

-Researchers say epigallocatechin gallate (EGCG) is the most powerful catechin found in green tea, supplying 20 to 35 mg in a single cup.
-In one study, scientists asserted EGCG to be 25 to 100 times more potent than vitamins C and E. Another reported that one cup offers antioxidant effects greater than a serving of broccoli, spinach, carrots, or strawberries.
+Researchers noted that epigallocatechin gallate (EGCG) is the most powerful catechin found in green tea,14 supplying 187 milligrams per 240-milliliter serving.
+In one study, presented during the American Chemical Society meeting, scientists asserted EGCG to be 25 to 100 times more potent than vitamins C and E.15

-Make sure you know exactly where your green tea is from, because it could contain high levels of fluoride, lead, and aluminum.
+Make sure you know exactly where your green tea is from, because it could contain high levels of fluoride, lead and aluminum.17

 Studies Done on Green Tea

-In a study examining the effects of green tea or green tea components on the prevention and progression of ovarian cancer cells, scientists found "significant associations" between green tea consumption and decreased incidences of ovarian cancer, as well as more positive prognoses due to green tea's potential to generate the effects of cisplatin, a chemotherapeutic agent.1 Another study reported its potential to protect against breast cancer.2
+In a study that examined the effects of green tea or green tea components on the prevention and progression of ovarian cancer cells, scientists found "significant associations" between green tea consumption and decreased incidents of ovarian cancer, as well as more positive prognoses due to green tea's potential to generate the effects of cisplatin, a chemotherapeutic agent.22 Another study reported its potential to protect against breast cancer.23

-Scientists reported that the known chemopreventive and chemotherapeutic properties in green tea prompt further investigation, due to the evidence of possible preventive biological effects of tea polyphenols on human cancer cells.3
+Scientists reported that the known chemopreventive and chemotherapeutic properties in green tea prompt further investigation, due to the evidence of possible preventive “biological effects of tea polyphenols” on human cancer cells.24

-One interesting study showed a notable link between green tea consumption and an improvement in bladder dysfunction due to hormone deficiency in post-menopausal women.4 The research attributed this to the catechin content, with its strong anti-inflammatory and antioxidant properties.
+One interesting study showed a notable link between green tea consumption and an improvement in bladder dysfunction due to hormone deficiency in post-menopausal women.
+The research attributed this to the catechin content, with its strong anti-inflammatory and antioxidant properties.25

 Green Tea Healthy Recipes: